 ahmad-odeh-TK_WT3dl2tw-unsplash (1)

-The Drama Triangle
+Drama Triangle

 Dr Stephen Karpman, an expert in Transactional Analysis, defined the model in the 1960s.
 This shows the roles and dysfunctional interrelationships of people facing this sort of conflict situation.

 The persecutor’s key messages are ‘I am OK, you’re not’, ‘It’s your fault’ and ‘I need to be in charge’.
 This involves blaming, labelling, criticism and putting others down.
-The payoff for them is that they get what they want, but this can leave them isolated and others feeling they can’t express themselves for fear of blame or criticism.
+The payoff for them is that they get what they want.
+But this can leave them isolated and others feeling they can’t express themselves for fear of blame or criticism.

 The victim’s key messages are ‘You are OK, I am not’, ‘I need help’ and ‘I can’t cope’.
 This involves complaining, withdrawal, being helpless and catastrophising.
 The payoff is that they don’t have to deal with things that are difficult or challenging, but can mean people avoid wanting to get involved and tire of helping.